 See Red haired mummies of united states

-present-day border with California and Arizona they ran into several tribes of Indian giants.
-Starting out from Mexico City with some three hundred Spaniards and eight hundred native
+border with California and Arizona they ran into several tribes of Indian giants.
+Starting out from Mexico City with some three hundred Spaniards and eight hundred native Indians, the

 Coronado expedition marched west to the Pacific Ocean.
-Then turning north-ward, they ascended the coast through regions that later became known as Sinaloa and
+Then turning north-ward, they ascended the coast through regions that later became known as Sinaloa and Sonora.
+While this

 (For a similar feat, see San Francisco Giants)

-captain, by making signs of peace and offering gifts, won them over.
-Further upstream more than a thousand giant Indians appeared with bows and arrows, but Alarcon knew they
+making signs of peace and offering gifts, won them over.
+Further upstream more than a thousand giant Indians appeared with bows and arrows, but Alarcon knew they intended them no

 feet his spade hit a barrier.
 Clearing the covering material away, he unearthed a pavement made of tiles, each manmadeand five inches square.
-The tiles were laid in
+The tiles were laid in mortar, the chemical

 30 million years old.

 yearly sacrifice, for their safe arrival in this country from the South.
 From whence they came, or at what period they arrived in North America, they do not know.
-It is
+It is prevailing opinion, among

 De Vaca and the Giants

-Tampa Bay.
+Bay.
 His mission was to search the Florida mainland for its riches, while his five ships sailed just off the coast.
-Only Alvar Nunez Cabeza de Vaca and three companions
+Only Alvar Nunez Cabeza de Vaca and three companions survived this

 expedition.
 Afterward they crossed the North American continent from shore to shore, becoming the first white men to do so.
-In his history, Cabeza de Vaca mentions
+In his history, Cabeza de Vaca mentions some giant Florida